orhun/git-cliff/website/docs/templating/syntax.md

     {% endfor %}
   {% endfor %}
   ```

+  Set `prefix` for prefixed tags (for example, `prefix="v"`); otherwise, versions are parsed as-is.
+Unparsable versions are left unchanged.

   Use this in `header` or `footer`; `body` is rendered once per release and does not include the full `releases` array.